fodydev/afrim/FAQ.md

 **Advantages**

-- **Ease of Use**: For people familiar with the Latin alphabet, the phonetic input method is more intuitive and accessible than memorizing the language specific keyboard layout.
+- **Ease of use**: For people familiar with the Latin alphabet, the phonetic input method is more intuitive and accessible than memorizing the language specific keyboard layout.

 - **Efficiency**: It allows for faster typing because users can rely on the phonetic sounds they are familiar with, rather than hunting for specific characters on a specialized keyboard.

-**NB**: If your language don't offer this writing system, feel free to propose your own to the community.
+**Note**: If your language don't offer this writing system, feel free to propose your own to the community.
  Confer [afrim-data].

 Which problems Afrim wants to solve?
 ---

-Current IMEs, allows a user to type in his own dialect.
-But, be able to type, is not the alone issue that a person can encountered.
+Current IMEs, allows users to type in their own dialects.
+But, be able to type, is not the only challenge that a person can encountered.

 - Typo

-For a person who is still learning the language, it's easy to make errors.
+For a person who is still learning the language, it's easy to make mistakes.
  Eg: `አፍሪም (afrim)` means `Shameful` while `ዐፍሪም (Afrim)` means `Aphraim`.

 - Stress

 Imagine that you have to type this number `99` in nufi language ` ncɔ̀ vʉ̀'ʉ̄ mɑ̀ mʉ̄vʉ̀'ʉ̄'`.
  Or type this number `1234567890` in geez `፲፪፼፴፬፻፶፮፼፸፰፻፺`.
-The easy way is to use the hard code format.
+The easiest way is to use the hard-coded format.

 - Memoryless

-For a person who don't master the language, he can forget how to type a particular word.
+For a person who don't master the language, it's easy to forget how to type a particular word.

 What Afrim brings?
 ---